mahuntington/php-notes/API.md

 This defines the `Person` class as having three possible properties (id, name, age) which can be edited after the object has been created.

 Now, we're going to create a "factory" which will be responsible for generating objects from the database.
-At the moment, we're just going to have to create some dummy data:
+At the moment, we're just going to have to create some dummy data.
+Add the following to the bottom of `models/person.php`:

 ```php
 class People {